n_build_threads. Controls the number of threads used to build

 an implementation of the Tausworthe "taus88" PRNG used in the Python

-version of UMAP, can be obtained by setting pcg_rand = FALSE
+version of UMAP, can be obtained by setting pcg_rand = FALSE.
+The new PRNG is

 slower, but is likely superior in its statistical randomness.
 This change in